Opportunity-Holding/RESTar.Tutorial/README.md

 ## Role-based authorization using API keys

 In most use cases, we want to apply some form of role-based access control to the registered resources.
 Let's say only some clients should be allowed to insert and delete `Superhero` entities, while all should be able to read.
 To implement this, we create an XML file that will work as the configuration that RESTar reads API keys and access rights from.
-Let's create a new XML file in the project directory and call it "Config.xml" (the name and location can be different).
+Let's create a new XML file in the project directory and call it "Config.xml".
 Let's make its content look like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>